Stop Coughing at Night With Breathe-Easy ExerciseBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 With each breath, take a small or reduced inhalation and then try to completely relax even though you still have a cough (again, all this must be done through the nose only).
 Your goal is to gently create air hunger while relaxing your body muscles.
 You will soon experience light air hunger.

-breathing exercise, but this is OK.
+breathing exercise, but this is okay.
 If you do the exercise correctly

 (you breathe less while being relaxed), you will notice 2 signs:

-- The arms and feet will get warm in 1-2 minutes after starting the reduced breathing (this is the central sign);
+- The arms and feet will get warm in 1-2 minutes after starting the reduced breathing (this is the primary sign of breathing less);

 - The nasal passages will become moist and the nose colder.